Renew & Restore Detox Kit

 To benefit from the health-promoting effects, nibble on a few leaves every day.
 If you’re taking holy basil for stress relief, try growing your own plant from seeds or cuttings (directions on how to grow your own plant are below).

 Precaution: Some research suggests that holy basil might have a mild anti-fertility effect, but this type of practice has been limited to rural areas of India.
-If you are pregnant or are trying to become pregnant, talk to your health care practitioner before taking medicinal doses of holy basil.
+If you are pregnant or are trying to become pregnant, talk to your health care practitioner before taking medicinal doses or supplements of holy basil.

 Place the seeds between warm, moist paper towels for a day, and then plant them a half-inch below the surface in rich potting soil.